cynthia5610/ATRobots-Reloaded/README.md

-# ATRobots_Reloaded
+# ATRobots Reloaded

-This is an attempt to port over the ATRobot game written in turbo pascal 6 to a modern programming language (C++) The ported game is available in this repo along with the original game.
+This is a ported version of the game ATRobots from Turbo Pascal 6 to C++

 ![alt text](https://i.imgur.com/HFCZSrR.png)